-Essentially it is usability testing of websites or apps, testing websites set up and your opinion of it.
+Essentially it is usability testing of websites or apps, testing websites, the set up and your opinion of it, making suggestions for improvements.
 Developers want to know that their website works the way it is supposed to.

 - Intellizoom – Lots of studies paid between $5-8

 - Usertesting – Lots of different studies some really high paying

 - Userlytics $10 paid per study – if can get on them they are good but very rare